Description

 Using this definition on our asset we see for example:

-• During the last 3 years, the maximum time in days below previous high water mark is 254 days, which is smaller, thus better than the value of 488 days from the benchmark.
+• Compared with SPY (325 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 254 days is smaller, thus better.

 AveDuration: